jaimeong/passio/README.md

 3. Spin up Go rest api by returning to root folder, and running your equivalent docker run command
     - "sudo docker run -it --rm -p 8001:8000 application-tag"

+## Connection refused
+If you encounter a connection refused error, the API container is failing to connect to the Postgres container's ip/port.
+You may encounter this problem on an OS other than Linux.
+Try changing the host connection from "172.17.0.1" to "host.docker.internal", line 18.

 ## Verifying CRUD
 - Post/Create
     - curl -d @request.json -H "Content-Type: application/json" http://localhost:8001/api/user